JaKooLit/Debian-Hyprland/README.md

 - for the install part, kindly open issue on this repo
 - for the Pre-configured Hyprland dots / configuration, submit issue [`here`](https://github.com/JaKooLit/Hyprland-Dots/issues)

-#### 🔧 Proper way to re-installing a particular script from install-scripts folder
+#### 🔧 Proper way to re-installing a particular script from install-scripts directory
 - CD into Debian-Hyprland Folder and then ran the below command.
-- i.e. `./install-scripts/gtk-themes` - For reinstall GTK Themes.
+- i.e. `./install-scripts/gtk-themes.sh` - For reinstall GTK Themes or
+- `./install-scripts/sddm.sh` - For reinstall sddm
+> [!IMPORTANT]
+> DO NOT cd into install-scripts directory as script will most likely to fail

 #### 🛣️ Roadmap:
 - [ ] possibly adding gruvbox themes, cursors, icons